AliSoftware/OHHTTPStubs/README.md

 In case you don't want to use CocoaPods (but you should!!!), the `OHHTTPStubs` project is provided as a Xcode project that generates a static library, so simply add its xcodeproj to your workspace and link your app against the `libOHHTTPStubs.a` library.
 See [here](https://github.com/AliSoftware/OHHTTPStubs/wiki/Detailed-Integration-Instruction) for detailed instructions.

+_PS: If you get an "unrecognised selector sent to instance" runtime error, make sure that the project you want to link with `OHHTTPStubs` has the `-ObjC` flag in its "Other Linker Flags" (`OTHER_LDFLAGS`) build setting (this is normally the default in projects created in latest versions of Xcode).
+[See the Apple doc for more details](https://developer.apple.com/library/mac/qa/qa1490/_index.html)._

 ## About `OHHTTPStubs` Unit Tests

 If you want to be able to run `OHHTTPStubs`' Unit Tests, be sure you cloned the [`AFNetworking`](https://github.com/AFNetworking/AFNetworking/) submodule (by using the `--recursive` option when cloning your repo, or using `git submodule init` and `git submodule update`) as it is used by some of `OHHTTPStubs` unit tests.